sablier-labs/docs/docs/reference/bob/03-access-control.md

 title: "Access Control"
 ---

-With the exception of the [admin functions](/concepts/governance#bob), all functions in Bob and Escrow can be triggered by users.
-The Comptroller has no control over any vault, order, or deposited tokens.
+With the exception of the [admin functions](/concepts/governance#bob), all functions in Bob can be triggered by users.

-## Bob
+The Comptroller has no control over any vault or deposited tokens.

 | Action              | Anyone | Share Holder | Comptroller |
 | ------------------- | :----: | :----------: | :---------: |